-The Midwest Bruins will hold open tryouts in early August:
+The Midwest Bruins held open tryouts in late July and August.

 Midwest Bruin Baseball GENERAL INFORMATION:

 We are here to help develop player character and hopefully maximize the player’s overall potential — in baseball and in life.
 We develop players from the inside out.
 One of our goals is to provide high school athletes with the physical, mental, and emotional tools necessary to earn an opportunity to play baseball at the collegiate level.
 We strive to teach our players the fundamentals and skills needed to help with the transition from high school to college.
 Along with providing players exposure to college coaches via tournaments and our coaches’ recruiting networks, our players will learn other values including but not limited to: travel behavior, time management, and the importance of academics.